pinecone-io/terraform-provider-pinecone/docs/resources/user.md

 ### Required

 - `id` (String) The unique ID of the user to manage.
 Use `terraform import` to populate it from an existing user.
+This value is immutable — changing it is rejected (changing it would remove the original user from the organization); to manage a different user, `terraform state rm` this resource and import the intended one.

 ### Read-Only